-When it comes to wedding videos cinematic style is usually always the way to go for that modern day industry standard.
-Traditional style will be lighter on the pockets when it comes time for payment but is it worth it in the end when it’s nothing more than a point and shoot with no creativity in the shots and post production giving you a result of no emotional impact.
-When you hire Cinematographers, it likes having a personal director to your movie, but instead of a fake love story, this one is really from beginning to the end.
-They will capture the right scenes and details throughout the day that will be cut in the editing process mixing a matching and adding audio, color grading and much more to set the tone of your perfect movie.
+When it comes to wedding videos cinematic style is usually always the way to go for that modern-day industry standard.
+Traditional style will be lighter on the pockets when it comes time for payment but is it worth it in the end when it’s nothing more than a point and shoot with no creativity in the shots and post-production giving you a result of no emotional impact.
+When you hire Cinematographers, it likes having a personnel director to your movie, but instead of a fake love story, this one is really from beginning to the end.
+They will capture the right scenes and details throughout the day that will be cut in the editing process, mixing and matching as well as adding audio, color grading and much more to set the tone of your perfect movie.

-This style is commonly used often and is sometimes known as journalistic approach giving you still a creative cinematic style but with less mixing and matching when it comes to the editing process.
-The events captured throughout the day will be placed in order giving you a straight forward video of the day.
+This style is commonly used often and is sometimes known as a journalistic approach, giving you a creative cinematic style but with less mixing and matching when it comes to the editing process.
+The events captured throughout the day will be placed in order giving you a straightforward video of the day.

 A typical Highlight length video can be up to 3 to 10 minutes of your best moments like the vows, cake cutting, the toast, and dances.
 This video is favored by most brides sharing it with family and friend.

 Same Day Edit